rocketmlhq/rmldnn/docs/src/configuration.rst

 **Restrictions:**

-- The input must be one single array (coming from a single numpy file).
+- The input must be one single array (e.g., a single numpy array or a single HDF5 dataset).
 - The input array must have no channel dimension (i.e., the data must be single-channel with only spatial dimensions).
 - The shape of the output tensor produced by the network must be equal to the input shape plus an extra channel dimension.
 - The ``transpose`` option can only be used with 2D slices.